jipegit/OSXAuditor/CONTRIBUTING.md

 * Prefer &&/|| over and/or.
 * a = b and not a=b.
 * Follow the conventions you see used in the source already.
+* When in doubt default to [PEP 8 -- Style Guide for Python Code](http://legacy.python.org/dev/peps/pep-0008/).